photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 All commands may have to be prefixed with `sudo` when not running as root.
 Note that this will change the home directory `~` to `/root` in your configuration.

+The help command shows a complete list of commands and config options.
+Use the `--help` flag to see a detailed command info like `docker-compose exec photoprism photoprism backup --help`.

 | Action           | Command                                                   |
 |------------------|-----------------------------------------------------------|
 | Start            | `docker-compose up -d`                                    |